Skip to main content

 • Always available, firm power with non-high-level radioactive waste or greenhouse gas emissions.

-• High energy outputs with a very small land footprint, reducing siting barriers.
+• High energy outputs with a very small land footprint, and no meltdown risk, reducing siting barriers.

 • Accessibility worldwide, as it does not rely on regional natural resources.